[Avg. reading time: 39 minutes]

 #[derive(Debug)] enum TrafficLight { Red(bool), Yellow(bool), Green(bool), } #[derive(Debug)] enum Vehicle { Stop, Drive(f64), CheckLight(TrafficLight), } fn main() { let my_light = TrafficLight::Red(true); let instruction = Vehicle::CheckLight(my_light); match instruction { Vehicle::Stop => println!("Stop"), Vehicle::Drive(speed) => println!("Drive at speed: {}", speed), Vehicle::CheckLight(light) => match light { TrafficLight::Red(is_active) => println!("Red light: {}", is_active), TrafficLight::Yellow(is_active) => println!("Yellow light: {}", is_active), TrafficLight::Green(is_active) => println!("Green light: {}", is_active), }, } }

-In Database world, commonly usages are
+In Software world, commonly usages are

 enum RightClick {